 Registration & Completion

-- All registration happens through Workday, unless otherwise indicated.
+- All registration happens through Portal, unless otherwise indicated.

 - If a session requires self-directed pre-work, you will receive an email invite to use the OneNote App in Microsoft Teams.

-- Your session will have a virtually facilitated component, you will receive an email invite to a Microsoft Teams meeting for the date and time (which is also located on our website and on your Workday registration under Learning).
+- Your session will have a virtually facilitated component.
+You will receive an email invite to a Microsoft Teams meeting for the date and time (which is also located on our website and on your Portal registration).